ataribaby42/DayzDesignators/README.md

 ### BONUS
 Spawnable inventory item "Classified Designators Report".
 Can be spawned into player inventory or via types.xml.
 Class name is "ab_designator_report".

+As alternate, ab_designator_report_paper item with report text on texture, players could use it as regular paper.

 ### CREDITS
 <ul>
   <li>Code and models by ataribaby.</li>